heestand-xyz/PixelKit/README.md

 4. Then under *Build Phases* and *Copy Bundle Resources* add **PixelsShaders.metallib**.
 5. Now you can `import Pixels`.

 Note that Pixels dose not have simulator support.
-Metal for iOS can only run on a physical device.<b>
+Metal for iOS can only run on a physical device.

 To gain camera access, on macOS, check Camera in the App Sandbox in your Xcode project settings under Capabilities.